Aetherinox/ntfy-desktop/README.md

 - Shortcut key-binds
   - Can disable the keyboard shortcuts
 - Receive push notifications from ntfy server to desktop
-  - Includes setting to adjust polling rate
+  - Ability to adjust polling rate
   - Modify Datetime format
   - Optional persistent (sticky) notifications which require user interaction to clear
   - Topic filtering